Natural Baby Life logo (480 x 130)

 • The tightness of assembled pieces – This one may seem obvious, but tightening the pieces too much is just as likely to cause a leak as not tightening them enough.

-Dr Brown bottles are some of the most popular baby bottles available because they have a venting system that mimics the flow of feeding directly from the breast and helps reduce burping, gas, spit-up, and colic.
+Dr. Brown bottles are some of the most popular baby bottles because they have a venting system that mimics the flow of feeding directly from the breast.
+This system helps reduce burping, gas, spit-up, and colic.

 The vacuum created by the vent also helps to preserve the nutrients found in milk and baby formula, allowing your baby to get the most out of each feeding.
-With the advancement in feeding technology, however, comes an increased complexity in the design of the nipple and more opportunity for something to go wrong, either with the elements of the bottle or in the assembly.
+With the advancement in feeding technology, however, comes an increased complexity in the design of the nipple and more opportunity for something to go wrong.

 • Fill your bottle to the desired amount, being careful not to overfill.